abaljeu/fancy-file-editor/docs/plans.md

 #### Phase 5: Table Management
 - [ ] a.
 Implement row insertion/deletion
 - [ ] b.
-Implement column insertion/deletion.
 Keep in mind that a our file format (newlines, tabs and text) allows ragged arrays, and we support that.
+Accordingly, Enter adds a newline but no tab characters.
+It will set focus to the new cell.
+- [ ] c.
+Implement column insertion/deletion.  {Tab} at the end cell of a line will add a tab.
+- [ ] d. {Backspace} at the beginning of the last cell of a line will delete a tab.
+- [ ] e. {Backspace} if a line is empty will delete the newline.
 - [ ] Handle dynamic table resizing
 - [ ] Add context menus for table operations